MikaelSiidorow/reaktor-assignment-2022/README.md

 *(Luckily this doesn't really have an impact on the end-user since the data is already pre-fetched.)*

 * Separating backend and frontend logic into their own directories made deployment way too difficult and would make implementing a CI/CD solution to the project tedious.
 If I remade this app I would use Nextjs or a similar framework for building a fullstack application.
+Alternatively I could configure my own webpack with React.

 * Unit and E2E testing is completely missing.
 I rushed to get something working out and had little time to add tests.
 If I continued working on this project I would add integration tests with Cypress and unit tests with Jest.